rstefaniufmt/castingMD/README.md

 # Casting MD: Molecular Dynamics Simulation of Polymer Film Formation via Solvent Evaporation

 This repository contains scripts and example files for performing molecular dynamics (MD) simulations of polymer films using GROMACS.
-The main focus is to model the **casting process**, i.e., the progressive evaporation of solvent in systems containing polymers such as PVA, PEG, and bioactive compounds like quercetin.
+The main focus is to model the **casting process**, i.e., the progressive evaporation of solvent in systems containing polymers such as Carbohydrates, PVA, PEG, and bioactive compounds like quercetin.

 ## 🔧 Project Structure